PgREST

 https://<tenant>.tapis.io/v3/pgrest/views/just_a_cool_url

-Retrieving rows with search parameters¶
+Retrieving rows with search parameters

-PgREST allows users to retrieve table rows from either the /data
+PgREST allows users to retrieve table rows from either the /data endpoint or the /view endpoint

 using search parameters follow the Tapis V3 search specification.
 All search operations available and